oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 an error response as described in {{token-error-response}}.

-The authorization server issues an access token and optional refresh token by creating an HTTP response content using the `application/json` media type as defined by {{RFC8259}} with the following parameters and an HTTP 200 (OK) status code:
+The authorization server issues an access token and optional refresh token by creating an HTTP response according to {{json-serialization}}, using the `application/json` media type as defined by {{RFC8259}}, with the following parameters and an HTTP 200 (OK) status code:

 "access_token":
 :    REQUIRED.
 The access token issued by the authorization server.